 Many times (though not always), you’ll get the most impressive pictures of your buds and colas when you use a flash.

-In the flowering stage, taking pictures of your plants in the dark with a flash is (in my opinion) one of the best ways to get "glamour shots" of your buds.
-Something about taking a pic in the dark with a flash really causes buds to "pop" in pictures.
+In the flowering stage, taking pictures of your plants in the dark with a flash is one of the best ways to get “glamour shots” of your buds.
+Something about taking a pic in the dark with a flash really causes buds to look gorgeous in pictures.

 If you have the kind of flash that attaches to a DSLR camera, here’s a good way to mute the flash: Fold an index card in half, then stick it above the flash lens so the card is perpendicular to the flash.
 Then point the face of the index card towards what you’re taking a picture of.
 This causes a bounce flash which can produce stellar results.